Renault R35: Romania

+These vehicles served until the end of the war.
+A significant amount of the original French-made parts, from both the original and converted R35 tanks, was replaced by Romanian-produced spares in 1941–1942.
+Romanian factories produced drive sprockets, drive shafts, tracks, new metal-rimmed road wheels and cylinder heads.
+The wheels were designed locally to be ten times more durable.
+Added to these were the gun mounts for the 45 mm guns, added as turret extensions, which contained the recoil mechanism.
+Thus, the Romanian-converted R35 had significant Romanian-manufactured parts in its hull, transmission and turret.

 There were sixty R35 tanks in the Romanian inventory on 19 July 1944, thirty of which had been rearmed with 45 mm guns.

-The only surviving part of a VDC R35 is a turret owned by a private collector from Slovakia.

 Italy

 The Royal Italian Army received 124 R35s with which the 4th Tank Infantry Regiment formed two battalions.
 The two battalions were assigned to the 131st Tank Infantry Regiment, which was deployed in January 1942 to Sicily.
 There, the regiment's CII Tank Battalion R35 was assigned to the XII Army Corps defending the island's West, while the regimental command and CI Tank Battalion R35 were assigned to the XVI Army Corps defending the island's East.
 The regiment used some of its R35s in defence of Gela on Sicily against US Rangers.
 5th Battalion, East Yorkshire Regiment was attacked by five R35s as it advanced towards Sortino; four were quickly knocked out but the fifth drove right through the battalion and carried on until it was knocked out by a 105 mm self-propelled gun near Floridia.